tyrauber/stock_quote/README.md

 # Update

 On March 17, 2018, Google Finance terminated public access to it's API.
-As a result, Version 2.0.0 of stock_quote now uses the IEX Trading API (iextrading.com).
-Although functionally similar, the results, and therefore attributes, had changed.
-Please update accordingly.
+As a result, previous versions of stock_quote ceased to fuuntion.
+Therefore, Version 2.0.0 of stock_quote now uses the IEX Trading API (iextrading.com).
+Although some functionalility is similar, the results, and therefore attributes, had changed.
+Please review the doumentation below and update accordingly.

 ## Installation